aurea-dt/adt_irobot_ros/README.md

 To control the iRobot movements the service __adt_iRobot_move_service__ enable to request a change in velocity and turn radius.
 ###Spin
+Becuase the events on the parent class ADT_iRobot are managed by glib main loop the code uses __ros::spinOnce__ instead of ros::spin;

 #Compiling
 ##Prerequisites